agentmorris/camera-trap-ml-survey/README.md

 ### wpsWatch

 <a href="https://wildlifeprotectionsolutions.org">Wildlife Protection Solutions</a> deploys connected cameras in protected areas to detect and combat poaching.
-They partnered with [Silverpond](https://silverpond.com.au) to build an [automated people-detection workflow](https://silverpond.com.au/case-studies/wildlife-protection-solutions/), and later <a href="https://customers.microsoft.com/en-us/story/1384184517929343083-wildlife-protection-solutions-nonprofit-ai-for-earth">integrated the Microsoft AI for Earth MegaDetector</a> into their workflow.
+They partnered with [Silverpond](https://silverpond.com.au) to build an [automated people-detection workflow](https://silverpond.com.au/case-studies/wildlife-protection-solutions/), and later <a href="https://customers.microsoft.com/en-us/story/1384184517929343083-wildlife-protection-solutions-nonprofit-ai-for-earth">integrated MegaDetector</a> into their workflow.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="media/wps.png" width="500">